 For a larger group, the Shellharbour Resort and Conference Centre is ideal.
 The location is absolutely supreme, near the beach, the Links Shell Cove Golf Course, and the main shopping mall, Stocklands.
-There’s also a tennis court and a pool to entertain the young ones!
+There’s also a tennis court and a pool to entertain the kids!

 Extra Tips for Visiting Shellharbour

-If you are staying in Brisbane or Melbourne, you can now fly regionally to Illawarra Regional Airport.
+– If you are staying in Brisbane or Melbourne, you can now fly regionally to Illawarra Regional Airport.
 And Shellharbour has a free public transport system, namely by bus, so you can transfer from the airport to your hotel quite easily.
 Look up the timetables here to navigate the region with ease.
-And if you get stuck, Uber does operate within this region, it might cost a little more than normal however, because the driver’s have to come from Wollongong.
+And if you get stuck, Uber does operate within this region, although it might cost a little more than normal because the drivers have to come from Wollongong.